 - Low-income housing tax credits transactions

-Since 1976, we have served as bond counsel or underwriter's counsel for more than one-quarter of the nation's state housing agencies, as well as for numerous local housing finance agencies and authorities.
-In 2009, Thomson Reuters ranked us 1st in the nation as bond counsel for single-family housing transactions, and 5th as underwriter's counsel for housing transactions.
+We have served as bond counsel or underwriter's counsel for more than one-quarter of the nation's state housing agencies, as well as for numerous local housing finance agencies and authorities.
+In 2015, Thomson Reuters ranked us 3rd in the nation as bond counsel for single-family housing transactions.

 We also represent Freddie Mac on an ongoing basis as counsel for its tax-exempt bond credit enhancement and securitization programs.